spfuu/shSonos/README.md

 	with the sonos server instance.
 Open your browser and control your speaker.
 This project is focused on house automation, therefore there is no web interface.

 	Most of the commands return a simple "200 - OK" or "400 Bad Request".
 The return values will be send over udp to all subscribed clients.
 To receive these messages, you must have an UDP port open on your client.

 	To susbscribe your client for this messages, simply type in following command in your browser:
+	(this step is not necessary for smarthome.py-plugin user, it's done automatically)

 	http://<sonos_server_ip:port>/client/subscribe/<udp_port>    (udp port is your client port)

 	To unsubscribe: